seanbaxter/shaders/README.md

 This repository requires Git Large File Storage to support the HDR environment maps used by the glTF viewer project.
 Make sure to install [Git LFS](https://git-lfs.github.com/) before pulling this project.

+The OpenGL samples require the [gl3w](https://github.com/skaslev/gl3w/) library.
+This isn't supported directly by common package managers.
+Compile a `libgl3w.so` with [these instructions](https://github.com/skaslev/gl3w/issues/58#issuecomment-396135799).

 The repository has some submodule dependencies.
 Pull them with:
 ```
 git submodule update --init --recursive